-The headmaster/principal of basic school the chief executive, supervisor, is coordinator and education appraiser.
+The headmaster/principal of basic school chief executive, supervisor, coordinator and education appraiser.
 It becomes appropriate that the works for the welfare of staff and students are preserved using adequate records for evaluation [1].
-More so, [2] opined that records school are essential for evaluation. order lines. planning, administrative convenience, discipline, revision. grouping. continuity. legal defense, guidance and counseling.
-It becomes expedient that basic school manger's and administrators implement the use and preservation of school schools. records in Educational management and leadership are clear dual functions in that the school managers work with only organized structures with definite roles and get things done through staff and students as prescribed by the organization and not according to his whims and caprices.
+More so, [2] opined that records school are essential for evaluation, order lines. planning, administrative convenience, discipline, continuity. revision. grouping. defense, guidance and counseling.
+It becomes expedient that basic school manger's and administrators implement preservation of school the use and schools.
+Educational records in management and leadership are clear dual functions in that the school managers work with only organized structures with definite roles and get things done through staff and students as prescribed by the organization and not according to his whims and caprices.